Blockduino/Randomizer/README.md

 # Randomizer
 #### A random number beacon on the Ethereum blockchain based on Blockduino.

-This contract is an example of how to use a Blockduino board and the Blockduino SDK to execute a function and receive a payment for performing.
+This contract is an example of how to use a Blockduino board and the Blockduino SDK to execute a function and receive a payment for successfully performing it.
 It shows how to make available to an Ethereum contract the _paid_ services of a [TrueRNG Pro](http://ubld.it/products/truerngpro) device connected to the Blockduino USB serial connection.

 ### Deployment
 The contract is deployed providing the adress of the core Blockduino contract and the address of the Blockduino board Ethereum account.
 That is the board used to generate random numbers from the TrueRNG device.